phunc20/linux/commands/xclip/README.md

+## Concepts
+- Selection (i.e. `xclip -selection`)
+    - Primary (default)
+        - To paste from the primary selection in Linux: `Shift-Insert`
+    - Secondary
+        - To paste from the primary selection in Linux: `???`
+    - Clipboard
+        - This is what most people think of when referring to clipboard
+        - To paste from the primary selection in Linux: `Ctrl-v`

 ## Usage
 - **`xclip -se c`** is a shorthand for `xclip -selection clipboard`
 - At least two ways to copy text using `xclip`